BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 #### **Adminstrator** Mechanism Action Space:
 1. Attestation - Claim Evaluation

+#### Example:
+Dalberg Capital - an experienced advisor on impact investing.

 ### Role 8
 The **Project Owner** is the initiator and controller of a project on an impact bond blockchain network.
 This stakeholder creates the project and defines its parameters.
 Once a project's parameters have been set up, the Project Owner deploys the project on an impact bond blockchain network, using their cryptographic keys to instantiate the project by signing a message payload that records the genesis of the project in a blockchain record.